dignifiedalpaca/blog/README.md

 ```

 To know more about the commands, you can run `smallweb run blog --help` or `smallweb run blog help [subcommand]`.

+Note: edit and open commmands are not working yet.
+This should be available with a future smallweb release.

 ### Adding custom scripts